ployt0/server_monitor/README.md

 target needs to stop accepting passwords and use keys instead) the next will be tried.

+`home_page` gives the exact URL to be queried requested by the `requests` library.
+Increasingly this will be https, and may include subdomains or paths.
+Hence the IP address alone is insufficient.

 The following are optional:

-- `http_target` allows a path below the domain root to be requested with HTTP.

 - `ssh_peers` allows a comma separated list of those IPs we can disregard when examining SSH sessions.